PostGrad/Publier/README.md

 - Additional SDKs (Python, Ruby)
 - Plugin registration and execution framework

+## Platform Guarantees

+Publier makes the following guarantees to API consumers:

+- Stable API contracts within a major version
+- Clear error semantics
+- Predictable rate limiting behavior
+- Explicit communication of breaking changes

+These guarantees are intentional and treated as part of the API design.

 ## Author

 Built by Pranay Patel as a platform-focused backend engineering project.